mangorine/Burgundy/README.md

 # things to do Emilie:
 check the action of every yellow tiles and add modifications where the action is taken into account

+# things to do:
+make a method that checks whether you can put a tile in your board (vicinity + building in the same town) after that: Emilie adds a method to implement yellow tile n°1